What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 The coming year, 2024, is a year that will help us to create the future with each thought, intention, and action we collectively take.
-Mercury, the Planet of Communication, ends its retrograde in Sagittarius on the first day of the year, infusing the cosmos with a fiery momentum as we strategize our yearly goals.
-But keep in mind that in astrology, the new year doesn’t begin until Aries Season (and in 2024 the sun enters Aries on 19th March), so there’s no need to pressure yourself to create new year’s resolutions as soon as 2024 begins.
+Mercury, the Planet of Communication, ends its retrograde in Sagittarius on the first day of the year, infusing the cosmos with a fiery momentum as we strategise our yearly goals.
+But keep in mind that in astrology, the new year doesn’t begin until Aries Season (and in 2024 the sun enters Aries on March 19), so there’s no need to pressure yourself to create New Year’s resolutions as soon as 2024 begins.

-With Pluto, the Planet of Transformation, spending the majority of the year in Aquarius — the sign of the revolutionary — all zodiac signs will experience inner revolutions of their own, while we also acknowledge and play a role in the larger revolution that will be collectively felt and experienced.
-In 2024, we could see a mass amount of awakened beings divesting from corrupt and capitalist systems, much as I had predicted in R29’s 2020 Revolution Article.
-This will disrupt the status quo as we know it, and while this may make some beings uncomfortable, there’s not much we can do about it except join the dance, or watch passively on the sidelines.

 AdvertisementADVERTISEMENT